MarcoGos/ha-addons/addon-vantagepro2mqtt/DOCS.md

 # Configuration

 ##  Device or Address
 First "Show unused optional configuration options" so all options are visible.
-Now choose a communication protocol by either entering a serial device or an ip address combined with a port (eg. 192.168.1.32:1111).
+Now choose a communication protocol by either entering a serial device or an ip address combined with a port (eg. 192.168.1.32:22222, use ip address and port number defined in the Weatherlink setup program).

 ## Interval
 Enter an interval (in seconds) between each readout and update of the sensors.
 The shorter the interval the more the history will be flooded so keep that in mind.